lawwman/tutorial/crypto/ethereum/eth_whitepaper.md

 - `LACK OF STATE`: UTXO can either be spent or unspent; there is no opportunity for multi-stage contracts or scripts which keep any other internal state beyond that.
 This makes it hard to make multi-stage options contracts, decentralized exchange offers or two-stage cryptographic commitment protocols (necessary for secure computational bounties).
 It also means that UTXO can only be used to build simple, one-off contracts and not more complex "stateful" contracts such as decentralized organizations, and makes meta-protocols difficult to implement.
 Binary state combined with value-blindness also mean that another important application, withdrawal limits, is impossible.

 Don't know too much about it... except that it sucks.

+# Ethereum
+intent:
+- protocol for building decentralised applications
+- emphasis on situations requiring:
+  - rapid development time
+  - security for small and rarely used applications
+  - ability of different applications to very efficiently interact

+it is a blockchain with a built-in `Turing-complete programming language`, allowing anyone to write `smart contracts` and `decentralized applications` where they can create their own arbitrary rules for ownership, transaction formats and state transition functions.

+## Ethereum Accounts
+In Ethereum, the state is made up of objects called "accounts".

+- An `account` has a 20-byte address.
+- `state transitions` are direct transfers of value and information between `accounts`.

+An Ethereum `account` contains four fields:
+- The `nonce`, a counter used to make sure each transaction can only be processed once
+- The account's current `ether balance`
+- The account's `contract code`, if present
+- The account's `storage` (empty by default)

+`Ether` is the main internal crypto-fuel of Ethereum, and is used to pay transaction fees.

+There are two types of accounts:
+- `externally owned accounts`: controlled by private keys
+  - has no code
+  - one can send messages from an externally owned account by creating and signing a transaction
+- `contract accounts`: controlled by their contract code
+  - every time the contract account receives a message its code activates, allowing it to read and write to internal storage and send other messages or create contracts in turn.

+Note that "contracts" in Ethereum should not be seen as something that should be "fulfilled" or "complied with"; rather, they are more like "autonomous agents" that live inside of the Ethereum execution environment, always executing a specific piece of code when "poked" by a message or transaction, and having direct control over their own ether balance and their own key/value store to keep track of persistent variables.

+## Messages and Transactions